sodogetip/meme/README.md

-# meme
+# SoDogeTip meme

-List of meme used in bot reply
+This repository contains meme can be used in SoDogeTip reply when a transaction is sent

+# How to contribute

+Create a new pull request an add your memes in images folder